 In 2017, AMD released its first Ryzen CPUs, which were a long-overdue return to form for “Team Red.”
 It’s 2023 now and the third generation of Ryzen has proven to be more than good competition for Intel’s 9th generation Core CPUs.

 So, which CPU brand is better for gaming in 2023?
 That’s precisely what we’ll answer in this guide.

 The Recent Years

-Even though AMD had kept up for the most part, things took a turn for the worse after 2013.
-Namely, AMD had just finished releasing their FX series of CPUs which offered an unprecedented number of cores, high overclocking potential, and high base clock speeds.
+Even though AMD had overall managed to keep up, things took a turn for the worse after 2013.
+Namely, AMD had released their FX series of CPUs, which not only came with high core counts (for the time) but also had great overclocking potential and high base clock speeds.